asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/3-Virtual-networks-and-availability-zones.md

 ######

-Do VNets and subnets span all availability zones in a region?
+VNets and subnets span `_____` availability zones in a region.

 %

-Yes
+VNets and subnets span **all** availability zones in a region.

 ######

-Do you need to divide VNets and subnets by availability zones to accommodate zonal resources?
-Provide an example.
+You `_____` need to divide VNets and subnets by availability zones to accommodate zonal resources.

 %

-No.
+You **do not** need to divide VNets and subnets by availability zones to accommodate zonal resources.

+######

+If you configure a zonal VM, you `_____` need to take into consideration the virtual network when selecting the availability zone for the VM.
+The same is true for other zonal resources.

+%

-For example, if you configure a zonal VM, you don't have to take into consideration the virtual network when selecting the availability zone for the VM.
+If you configure a zonal VM, you **do not** need to take into consideration the virtual network when selecting the availability zone for the VM.
 The same is true for other zonal resources.